 Regarding security of services:

-- Source code does not ever leaves the customer premises
+- Source code does not ever leave the customer premises.

 Regarding firewall security: